pakoito/RustyAndroid/README.md

 Rusty Android
 ==========

-PoC for interfacing Rust and Java-Android via JNA.
+Proof of Concept for interfacing Rust and Java-Android via JNA.
+Built on rustc 1.1.0-dev (aecf3d8b6 2015-05-01)

 What works